Cubetec’s commitment to privacy

 - In respect of any Eligible Data Breach, liaising with, or providing any required notification to, the Office of the Australian Information Commissioner or other regulators, as required by law.

 Complaints or enquiries

-If you have any enquiries or wish to make a complaint about the way Cubetec has handled your personal information (including if you think we have breached the Privacy Act), you may do so to our Privacy Officer in writing, by mail or email to the address below.
+If you have any enquiries or wish to make a complaint about the way Cubetec has handled your personal information (including if you think we have breached any Privacy Laws), you may do so to our Privacy Officer in writing, by mail or email to the address below.
 Please include your full name, contact details and a detailed description of your complaint.
 Our Privacy Officer will acknowledge your complaint and respond to you regarding your complaint within a reasonable period of time.
 If you consider that we have failed to resolve the complaint satisfactorily, we will provide you with information about the further steps you can take.